kaylalennon/PAI789-Project/README.md

 3. social indicator data

-    all of the social data comes from the census! the verywell health data uses the population estimates from the 5 year american community survey population estimates from 2019 so all of our the variables also come from that same 5 year acs estimate using api calls
+    all of the social data comes from the census! the verywell health data uses the population estimates from the 5 year american community survey population estimates from 2019 so all of the variables also come from that same 5 year acs estimate using api calls

 4. necessary downloads/systems